Precious loves her car rides.

 When 77-year-old Nileita Williams and Precious moved to Milwaukee, she owed close to eight thousand dollars.

-That’s when Nileita turned to a community based financial program supported by the Social Development Foundation.
+That’s when Nileita turned to the Social Development Commission (SDC)’s Financial Literacy program that is supported by the Social Development Foundation.

 Like many seniors living on a fixed income, Nileita needed to do two things: reduce debt and save for a car so she could maintain her independent lifestyle.